eshen1/MusicPalace/docs/software-design-description.md

 - List Module
   - This list module will display a list of the users playlists
 - New playlist button
-  - This button will allow the user to create a new bank
+  - This button will allow the user to create a new playlist
 - Music player
   - A music player at the bottom of the screen to allow a user to play the song